toniRamos/video-store/README.md

 - This project is experimental and serves as a demonstration of best practices in software architecture.
 - You can modify and adapt the code as needed.
+- The healthcheck endpoint and Swagger documentation are implemented directly in the main app for clarity and quick access during development.

 ---